-Course Description: A thorough study of the issues of gender in the North American context, looking at both the sociology and figh of these issues.
+Course Description: A thorough study of the issues of gender in the North American context, looking at both the sociology and fiqh of these issues.

-Course Name: Advanced Usul al-Figh

-Course Description: An advanced study of the issues in Islamic legal theory that impact debates in figh.
+Course Name: Advanced Usul al-Fiqh Course Code: TISA-825 Course Description: An advanced study of the issues in Islamic legal theory that impact debates in fiqh.

-Course Name: Spiritual Formation

-Course Description: This course focuses on the dynamics of the struggle to build Islamic character as you prepare for leadership.
+Course Name: Spiritual Formation Course Code: TISA-830 Course Description: This course focuses on the dynamics of the struggle to build Islamic character as you prepare for leadership.